-Among the most unfortunate side effects of the modern education system is that it conditions many of us to.
+Among the most unfortunate side effects of the modern education system is that it conditions many of us to avoid the possibility of mistakes at all costs.
 In the protracted college admissions process that is middle school and high school, mistakes translate into low scores which in turn reduce the likelihood of getting into top schools.
 Given the reward structure of the education system, we learn over time to place more weight on avoiding mistakes than we do on breaking new ground and experimenting with new ideas.
 Not only is this bad practice for the next generation of would-be innovators and thought leaders, but it also sets people up for a tough adjustment to the working world, where bringing original thought to the table is expected of them.
-Remember, whether it's explicitly part of your job description or not, .
+Remember, whether it's explicitly part of your job description or not, it is everyone's job to find ways to improve the business.

 To be clear, making mistakes is not the same thing as being creative.
 But if you aren't at least prepared to make mistakes you will never accomplish anything original.
 Becoming a "thought leader" in your organization, much less your field demands that bring original thinking that compels people to pay attention.
 Bold ideas naturally involve some risk, and part of being an innovator and a good leader in general is honing your risk tolerance so that you know when to when to hold back and when to bet big.